javascript-condicional-if-else

 • The condition number > 5 is false

-• Therefore, the block of code within the else is executed
+• Therefore, the code block inside else is executed

 • Thus, “The number is not greater than 5” is printed to the console